 I sometimes get the chance to expose the wider world to a bit of philosophy.
-Amongst other things, I have advised an an an NHS funding priorities committee and an NHS research ethics committee, and have given numerous talks to the public on various aspects of ethics including on the value of pleasure, the ethics of genetic testing, and on human altruism.
+Amongst other things, I have advised an NHS funding priorities committee and an NHS research ethics committee, and have given numerous talks to the public on various aspects of ethics including on the value of pleasure, the ethics of genetic testing, and on human altruism.
 I am always happy to hear from anyone who is interested in me or my work.

 Desire as Belief, was published with Oxford University Press in July 2021.
 If you'd like a sample, OUP have kindly agreed to make chapter 1 available for free.
 The whole thing is available in print and via Oxford Scholarship Online.

 What is it to want something?
 Or, as philosophers might ask, what is a desire?
 The book defends “desire-as-belief”, the view that desires are just a special subset of our beliefs: normative beliefs.
 This view entitles us to accept orthodox models of human motivation and rationality that explain those things with reference to desire, but nonetheless to make room for our normative beliefs to play a role in those domains.
 And this view tells us to diverge from the orthodox view on which desires themselves can never be right or wrong.
 Rather, according to desire-as-belief, our desires can themselves be assessed for their accuracy, and they are wrong when they misrepresent normative features of the world.
 Hume says that it is not contrary to reason to prefer the destruction of the whole world to the scratching of your finger, but he is wrong: it is foolish to prefer the destruction of the whole world to the scratching of your finger, and this is foolish because this preference misrepresents the relative worth of these things.
 The book mounts a defence of these ideas.Click to see more details on individual chapters: